 Point #3: What we can see in the available field list.
 You can see all the fields, the customizable fields and the fields that you have already customized.

 Point #4: Represents the different things you can do with the field list.
 You can create a new field, delete a field with an unmanaged state, modify an existing field, and another action that allows you to display fields’ dependence and managed proprieties.
-These last two will be explained in more in detail in another blog because it requires it’s own training.
+These last two will be explained in more in detail in another blog because it requires its own training.

 So, for this exercise we’ll click on the New button, and we’ll create a field Interest that allows us to generate lists of accounts that are interested in participating in our events.